 Briefings - Why do I need to attend the pre-start race

 A: It is a condition of our use of the private forests that we carry out a briefing for each route.
-This includes working forest where logging sometimes occur some routes go through very active geothermal areas that will be a new experience for some and are a specific safety hazard for everyone.
+This includes working forests where logging sometimes occurs.
+Some routes go through very active geothermal areas that will be a new experience for some and are a specific safety hazard for everyone.

 Q: Route Change - Can I change my walk distance after I have entered?

 A: Definitely.
 Please let the registration team know if you wish to change the distance walked.
 However if you do change your plans remember to check the appropriate start time.
 However once you have started you should continue on the distance selected.

 Q: Parking - Where can I park my car?

 A: There is plenty of parking available close to the H/Q, the parking lots by the Neil Hunt Park playing fields or near the clubrooms (very limited) or on nearby streets.